Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Loot Boxes/README.md

 ### Initialization

-`TheLootBoxesSceneManager.cs` script performs the following initialization tasks:
+The `LootBoxesSceneManager.cs` script performs the following initialization tasks:

 1. Initializes Unity Gaming Services.
 2. Signs in the player [anonymously](https://docs.unity.com/authentication/UsingAnonSignIn.html) using the Authentication service.
 If you’ve previously initialized any of the other sample scenes, Authentication will use your cached Player ID instead of creating a new one.